 Ralph Lauren Paints

-Did you know?
 When you buy Ralph Lauren Paint, you are really buying a Glidden product.
-Glidden makes Ralph Lauren Paints, however, RLP might be as much as 40% more expensive than Glidden Premium.
+Glidden makes Ralph Lauren Paints, but RLP might be as much as 40-percent more expensive than Glidden Premium.

 Why?
 Things like trademarks and licensing fees drive up paint costs.